foldcat/oasync/README.md

 ![badge](https://img.shields.io/badge/documentation%20taken%20seriously-ff7eb6)

+Welcome to new-blocking-behavior branch.
+This branch aims to allow each thread workers to switch between blocking and non blocking state instead of using a seprate thread pool to keep track of blocking.
+I am currently debugging the dreaded race condition caused by this project and the race condition
+disappears when I enable logging.
+This is taking a toll on my sanity.

 M:N multithreading for Odin.
 The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several os threads.